 Estes Park, a small mountain town at the mouth of the Rocky Mountain National Park, is a major tourist destination in the summer.
-But what many visitors—and locals—don't realize is that Estes is one of Colorado's best winter excursions, too.
+But what many visitors—and locals—don't realize is that Estes Park is one of Colorado's best winter destinations, too.

 01 of 04